Inkjet and laser printers, MFIs and scanners

 Troubleshooting printers: Fixing printer problems in Windows 7/8.1/10

-Click on Printer Problems to be provided a list of the ones dealt with on this website.
+Click on Printer Problems to be provided a list of the issues dealt with on this website.

 Here is a one that covers solving a wide range of problems: Printer troubleshooting: Fixing printer problems in Windows 7/8.1/10.